Dreckr/Creek/README.md

 A routing tree is a tree with all the accessible URL paths of a server.
 This tree allows the framework to be lighting fast while finding the right handler of a HTTP request.
 Also, it stores some metadata about your routes that might come in handy.
-For example, when close a route (e.g., "/foo"), you might want to close all it's child routes (e.g., "/foo/bar", "/foo/barz", "/foo/bar/qux") and Route can do exactly that.
+For example, when close a route (e.g., "/foo"), you might want to close all it's child routes (e.g., "/foo/bar", "/foo/barz", "/foo/bar/qux") and Creek can do exactly that.

 With the use of the Streams API, you get full control of your request flow.
 You can filter requests by calling Stream.where, redirect requests internally to another consumer with Stream.pipe, modify request in some manner using